 A Cashless System is used which allows students to make payments through the use of ParentMail.
 It reduces the responsibility of carrying money and allows students to keep an account of their balance.
 If a student is entitled to Free School Meals, this continues into Sixth Form.
 Students are more than welcome to use the canteen at break and lunchtimes.
-Students can also use the Sixth Form Bistro at lunchtime and benefit from a vending machine.
+Students can also go out onto the Green at lunchtimes.

-Students can make toast and hot drinks in the Sixth Form kitchen.
+Students also benefit from the use of a vending machine and can make toast and hot drinks in the Sixth Form kitchen.
 The kitchen area must be kept clean or the privilege will be revoked.